Urigo/merge-graphql-schemas/README.md

 > A utility library to facilitate merging of modularized GraphQL schemas and resolver objects.

 This tool:
   * Reduces the complexity of Graphql server implementation.
   * Modularize type and resolver files.

+**NOTE:** This pkg is **no longer being actively maintained**, if you'd like to maintain this pkg please express interest by opening an issue.

 ## Table of Contents